BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 ## Should You Buy the Companion Guide

 The additional rules are hit or miss.
 If you can't automate Camping, it's horrible.
 I've dropped weather in my game.
-The additional quests themselves are mid to good, I've enjoyed Valerie's, Linzi's and Jublilost's quest in particular.
+The additional quests themselves are mid to good, I've enjoyed Amiri's, Valerie's, Linzi's and Jublilost's quest in particular.
 You will not get custom quests for 6 out of 13 companions which sucks.

 Therefore, I would only recommend buying the book if you want to include the companions from the CRPG.